-Most of us are familiar with goal setting – we all set goals all the time.
+Most of us are familiar with goal setting because we all set goals all the time.
 We want to finish a project by a certain time.
 Or to save a certain amount of money for a holiday.
 For those dieting or trapped in the cycle of diet culture, they set “goal weights.”
-If you’re reading this right now and reminiscing on setting exercise and caloric goals, you’re not alone.
+If you’re reading this right now and reminiscing about setting exercise and caloric goals, you’re not alone.
 When you choose recovery, you have to learn to set new goals.

 Goals are important to achieving progress in anything, including recovering from an eating disorder.
 While recovering, it’s crucial to set responsible goals.